Dr. Changzhi Li received the B.S. degree in

 and biomedical applications of

 Dr. Li is an associate editor for the IEEE Transactions on Circuits and Systems II.
-He served as an area editor for the International Journal of Electronics and Communications from 2011 to 2013.
 He served as the TPC co-chair for the IEEE Wireless and Microwave Technology Conference (WAMICON) in 2012 and 2013.
 He received the ASEE Frederick Emmons Terman Award and the IEEE-HKN Outstanding Young Professional Award in 2014.
 He received the the NSF Faculty Early CAREER Award in 2013, the Texas Tech Alumni Association New Faculty Award in 2012, and the IEEE MTT-S Graduate Fellowship Award in 2008.
-He was the finalist of the Vodafone Wireless Innovation Project competition in 2011.
 He received nine best paper awards as author/advisor in IEEE conferences.

 Please refer to his publication list and Google Scholar profile for his publications.